poseidon-framework/poseidon-schema/README.md

 ## The Sequencing Source file

 Poseidon 2.7.0 added an option to specify sequencing source data.
 This is a tab-separated table, much like the Janno file, but following a different schema, specified in the file `sequencingSourceFile_columns.tsv`.
 Note that the primary entities in this table are Sequencing entities (typically corresponding to DNA libraries or even multiple runs/lanes of the same library).
 The link to the Individuals listed in the Janno-file are made through a foreign-key relationship into `Poseidon_ID`.

-For the [ENA](https://www.ebi.ac.uk/ena/browser/home), we have a [convenience script](https://github.com/poseidon-framework/scripts/blob/main/get_ena_table.py) which helps downloading the table, except for the Poseidon_ID column which needs to be manually added.

-Note that due to the heterogenous way users submit data to these archives, many columns in this table are less formalised than they could be.
-We generally advice simply using the above script and copy whatever data is in the archives into the respective columns.